THAMIZH-ARASU/Emotion-Recognition-using-Machine-Learning/README.md

 ## Overview
 Welcome to the **Emotion Recognition using Machine Learning** repository!
 This project aims to develop a robust and accurate emotion recognition system leveraging the power of machine learning.
 By analyzing facial expressions, we can classify and understand human emotions, enabling numerous applications in fields such as human-computer interaction, mental health monitoring, customer service, and more.

-Emotion Recognition using Machine Learning is a project focused on identifying and classifying human emotions through machine learning techniques.
-This repository includes essential components such as data preprocessing, feature extraction, and model training, using algorithm to achieve accurate emotion detection from diverse datasets.

 ## Features
 - **Machine Learning Algorithm**: Implemented Random Forest machine learning model for the Feature
 - **Real-Time Processing**: Enable real-time emotion recognition through optimized algorithm and efficient data processing techniques.